GH-ESD: Grounded Hypothesis-Driven Error Slice Discovery for Instance-Level Vision Tasks: Experiments

-We compare the proposed language-based hypotheses with attribute-based tags (HiBug*) in terms of their semantic alignment with the ground-truth failure slices, using results from Section~\ref{subsection:fesd_results}.
-Specifically, an LLM-based (Gemini-2.5-pro) evaluator determines whether a discovered slice is semantically related to any ground-truth slice(prompt in Appendix~\ref{sec:evaluator_prompt}).
-A slice is considered correct if the evaluator judges it as relevant. $Recall$ measures the proportion of ground-truth slices that are successfully retrieved, while $precision$ measures the proportion of discovered slices that are semantically aligned with the ground truth.
-The language-based hypotheses containing 102 slices achieve a $recall$ of 0.90 and $precision$ of 0.74 when evaluated for semantic relevance to ground-truth error slices.
-In contrast, the attribute-based tagging method exhaustively enumerates 70 single-attribute, 2,083 dual-attribute, and 36,486 triple-attribute combinations, yielding 0.57 $recall$ and 0.54 $precision$ under a loose matching criterion.
-Figure~\ref{fig:hypothesis_comparison} illustrates that language-based hypotheses capture the semantic structure of real-world failure patterns more coherently and compactly than attribute-based tags with better interpretability.
+We compare the proposed language-based hypotheses with attribute-based tags (HiBug2) in terms of their semantic alignment with the ground-truth failure slices, using results from \cref{subsec:fesd_results}.
+Specifically, an LLM-based (Gemini-2.5-Pro) evaluator determines whether a discovered slice is semantically related to any ground-truth slice (prompt in supplementary Sec.~S1.3).
+A slice is considered correct if the evaluator judges it as relevant. \emph{Recall} measures the proportion of ground-truth slices that are successfully retrieved, while \emph{precision} measures the proportion of discovered slices that are semantically aligned with the ground truth.